Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Conceptual Framework

 Trust in mental health AI does not come from a single source.
-It is built through a chain of expectations, how the system works internally, how it behaves during interaction, and how users ultimately experience its support.
-To organize these views, we synthesize the following three-layer trust framework (as shown in ~\autoref{framework}).
+It is built through a calibration pathway: how the system works internally, how its capabilities and limits are communicated during interaction, and how users ultimately experience and rely on its support.
+To organize these views, we synthesize the following three-layer trust framework (Figure~\ref{framework};~\ref{fig:hai-trust}).

-\paragraph{Human-oriented trust.} Even if a system is technically robust and interactively competent, trust ultimately depends on whether users feel trustworthy.
-Thus, human-oriented trust captures users’ subjective trust responses toward mental health AI systems.
-It concerns how trust is perceived, calibrated, and updated by users, shaped by individual characteristics, expectations, and prior experiences.
-This layer reflects trust as a psychological and relational state, rather than a system property.
+\paragraph{Human-oriented trust.} Even if a system is technically robust and interactively competent, trust ultimately depends on whether users feel the system to be trustworthy and rely on it appropriately.
+Human-oriented trust captures users' subjective trust toward mental health AI systems.
+It concerns how trust is perceived, fostered, and calibrated by users, shaped by individual characteristics, expectations, prior experiences, vulnerability, and perceived stakes.
+This layer reflects trust as a psychological state rather than a system property.